Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games

 Alternatively, if we define the regularization term as the difference between prior policy \(\pi\) and optimized policy \(\pi'\), we can make the policy updates gradual.
 For example, TRPO \citep{schulman2015trpo} and one variant of PPO \citep{schulman2017proximal} use the forward KL divergence \(\mathcal R(\pi') = \beta D_\text{KL}(\pi\|\pi') \) and MPO \citep{abdolmaleki2018maximum} use the reverse KL divergence \(\mathcal R(\pi') = \beta D_\text{KL}(\pi'\|\pi)\).
 Entropy regularization can also be combined to enhance exploration for these methods.
 Interestingly, \citet{grill2020monte} have pointed out that AlphaZero \citep{Silver2018} is also approximately solving a policy optimization problem with KL regularization.

 For the methods that leverage both reverse KL regularization and entropy regularization, \citet{Vieillard2020leverage}, \citet{sokota2022a}, and \citet{zhan2023policy} provided the theoretical properties of this combination.
-In this study, we aim to empirically show that this combination is effective for achieving efficient learning in the board game domain.

-Some of the model-free approaches are tested in the board game domain.
-For example, \citet{Schraudolph1993}, \citet{Sebastian1994}, and \citet{tesauro1995temporal} have tried TD-learning in Go, Chess, and Backgammon, respectively, and \citet{van2013reinforcement} have tested TD-learning, Q-learning, and SARSA in Othello.
-However, search-based approaches are considered to be stronger in this domain nowadays, which we explain in the next section.
+Following these lines of research, we provide convergence guarantee on this combination of regularizations and validate it with numerical experiments.